cyberbotics/webots/docs/discord/technical-questions.md

 > `@David Mansolino`  Is there any way i can send you the world and the picture of the final solidworks model and explain to you the issue? i could even send the final solidworks file if you wish.

-`@Emmanuel` yes of course you can send them here directly.
+`@WAYWARD` yes of course you can send them here directly.

 ##### Mike Wescott 05/06/2020 03:46:22
 My goal is to setup a Real time data exchange connection from Webots to the Universal Robots Polyscope virtual machine simulator.
 I want to teach UR to Tech school and High School level without the robot.
 Has anyone done this?
 I found a C++ RTDE interface already I am thinking I could put into the UR controller in Webots and just map variables.
 Does that sound like it would work?
 I want to be able to write code on the virtual teach pendant that runs on the Webots simulated UR.